AxonFramework/AxonFramework/axon-5/design-principles.md

 - Extract Spring, JPA, and JDBC from main project into extensions.
 * Selectively open up APIs to end users, to allow us to change things even after a release.
   Thus, giving us more flexibility in designing.

+## Deprecation
+* Should we pre-deprecate stuff that we'll remove in AF5?
+* If we will remove stuff that's not already deprecated, of course.
+(Disruptor, ConflictResolution, Sagas)

+## Rules
+- No ThreadLocals internal to the Framework!
+Only on the edges, purely for the imperative style.
+- No XStream!
+- No static methods on our public APIs!
+- No locks / `synchronized` keywords!
+- No `Thread#sleep`!
+- No Exception throwing in the functional-coding style!
+- No schema maintenance!

 ## UnitOfWork
 - UnitOfWork should not be accessible to end users.